Willy-McNamara/freequency/README.md

 ## Usage

 Check out my [UI demo](https://www.loom.com/share/3d44174f8a0d43c6812df4a966c41145) to get a taste for how this app will be used!
-You can also see some examples of where this came from by visiting my [v0, a web app](https://github.com/Willy-McNamara/Freequency) I stood up in 2 days
+You can also see some examples of where this came from by visiting my [v0, a web app](https://github.com/Willy-McNamara/Freequency), a bootcamp project I stood up in 2 days.